-Ken has 30 years of experience in a diverse range of industries from broadband services, telecoms, military and medical technology.
-These involved fundamental R&D, product commercialisation, and professional consultation services.
-From 1990-2005 he worked for Australia’s largest telecommunications carrier, Telstra, in their Research Laboratories in a wide variety of roles.
+Ken has several decades of experience in a diverse range of industries including digital health, education, and telecommunications.
+His roles have involved research strategy, R&D, product commercialisation, and professional consultation services.
+From 1990-2005 he worked for Telstra in their Research Laboratories in a wide variety of network technology roles.
 He has authored over 50 journal articles, book chapters and conference papers, including several invited ones.
-He is the originator of several patents, and was a co-founder of a spin-off technology company, Monitoring Division Incorporated, in telecom monitoring in 2007.
+He is the originator of several patents, and was a co-founder of a spin-off technology company, Monitoring Division Incorporated, in telecom monitoring in 2008.

 In early 2010 he joined the University of Melbourne and is currently Deputy Director of the Networked Society Institute ( https://networkedsociety.unimelb.edu.au/ ) where he is responsible for research strategy and is active on many interdisciplinary and cross-faculty project collaborations with external community and commercial partners.
 These projects target large positive societal impacts in the areas of digital health, e-Learning, and social inclusion.